retiukhina/Exercises_CPP_Lippman_book/Basics/Variables_and_basic_types/README.md

 Programs usually should avoid implementation-defined behavior, such as assuming that the size of an `int` is a fixed and known value.
 Such programs are said to be nonportable.
 When the program is moved to another machine, code that relied on implementation-defined behavior may fail.
 Tracking down these sorts of problems in previously working programs is, mildly put, unpleasant.

+# Initialization

+Initialization and assignment are different operations in C++.
+Initialization is not assignment.
+Initialization happens when a variable is given a value when it is created.
+Assignment obliterates an object’s current value and replaces that value with a new one.

+## List initialization

+From C++ 11 we can use any of the following four different ways to define an int variable named units_sold and initialize it to 0:

+`int units_sold = 0;`
+`int units_sold = {0};`
+`int units_sold{0};`
+`int units_sold(0);`

+The generalized use of curly braces for initialization was introduced as part of the new standard.
+This form of initialization previously had been allowed only in more restricted ways.
+This form of initialization is referred to as list initialization.
+Braced lists of initializers can now be used whenever we initialize an object and in some cases when we assign a new value to an object.

+When used with variables of built-in type, this form of initialization has one important property: The compiler will not let us list initialize variables of built-in type if the initializer might lead to the loss of information:
+`long double ld = 3.1415926536;`
+`int a{ld}, b = {ld};` // error: narrowing conversion required `int c(ld), d = ld;` // ok: but value will be truncated The compiler rejects the initializations of a and b because using a long double to initialize an int is likely to lose data.
+At a minimum, the fractional part of ld will be truncated.
+In addition, the integer part in ld might be too large to fit in an int.

+## Default initialization

+Uninitialized objects of built-in type defined inside a function body have undefined value, outside - initiaized to 0.
+Objects of class type that we do not explicitly initialize have a value that is defined by the class.